urbanironbeam/dss-cleaning-data/README.md

 # Getting and Cleaning Data Course Project

 This repository is for the Coursera [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning) course project.
+Big thanks to the University of California Irvine for provide the original data (please see [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ## Files